Asked about Putin, Trump says US isn't 'so innocent'

 WASHINGTON (AP) — President Donald Trump said he respects Vladimir Putin, and when an interviewer called the Russian leader “a killer,” Trump said the United States has many of them.

 “What do you think?
-Our country’s so innocent,” he told Fox’s Bill O’Reilly in an excerpt released by the network.
+Our country’s so innocent?” he told Fox’s Bill O’Reilly in an excerpt released by the network.
 The president’s interview was to air Sunday afternoon on the Super Bowl pregame show.

 Trump has long expressed a wish for better ties with Moscow, praised Putin and signaled that U.S.-Russia relations could be in line for a makeover, even after U.S. intelligence agencies determined that Russia meddled in the 2016 U.S. presidential campaign to help Trump win against Democrat Hillary Clinton.
 Putin has called Trump a “very bright and talented man.”